-Helping young children adjust to a new caregiver, child care or school setting takes time and attention under the best of circumstances.
-After nearly a year of pandemic living, it will likely require even more.
+Helping young children adjust to a new caregiver, child care or school setting takes time under the best of circumstances.
+Helping a child who has experienced separation, loss or otherwise has a vulnerable nervous system, usually requires even more planning and attention from us.

 8 strategies to help you help them:

-As I mentioned above, change is hard, especially right now.
-You are not alone in having to make decisions where there is no “right” answer.
-Everything we are collectively navigating involves weighing risks, benefits and necessities.
-Being the maker of decisions involves extra weight.
+As I mentioned above, change is hard, especially these days.
+You are not alone in having to make decisions for yourself, your child and your family where there might not be a “right” answer.
+Juggling financial, educational and social needs for a family involves weighing risks, benefits and necessities.
+Being the maker of decisions involves extra labor and weight.
 And you may benefit from having someone or a number of “someones” to help you hold that weight.
-That may be a combination of family, trusted friend, partner, leader in your faith community, counselor, coach and/or mentor.
-Our circles are strained and especially small this year.
+That may be a combination of your partner, family, trusted friend, leader in your faith community, counselor, coach and/or mentor.
+Our circles are strained and smaller these days.
 Consider who and what you are missing and reach out when needed.
-Your children will benefit from having parents who are calm, confident and hopeful in helping them navigate uncertainty and change.
+Your children will benefit from having parents who are regulated, confident and hopeful in helping them navigate change.

 It can be tempting to wait until right before a change to start talking about it with your kids, especially young children.
 This could mean fewer days of tears and clinging.
 Yet, that time and the conversations (and possible tears accompanying them) are needed for children to prepare themselves for something new.
 This preparation gives them time to marshal the internal resources to cope.
 It also helps protect your relationship - their trust in you.
 In a world of the unexpected, you are their secure base and safe haven.